rppicomidi/pico-usb-midi-processor/README.md

 - pico-ssd1306-mono-graphics-lib, a higher performance C++ SSD1306
 graphics library than others I tried.
 It supports screen capture to BMP, which makes documentation a bit simpler.
-It also supports multiple displays at once, which is useful for a future hardware attachment I have planned for this project.
+It also supports multiple displays at once, which is useful for [this project](https://github.com/rppicomidi/pico-mc-display-bridge).
 - pico-mono-ui-lib, a C++ UI library that supports multi-line menus with scrolling, multi-screen navigation, the UI buttons, and setting template classes that know how to serialize to JSON and deserialize